 With luxury beachfront villas that won’t break the bank, banquets laden with fresh local flavours and vibrant street markets that ring out with hundreds of haggling hawkers, Australians’ ongoing love affair with Bali doesn’t look to be wearing off anytime soon.
 Ancient temples and artistic retreats all give the island a sacred tone and, though an extremely popular holiday destination, it’s easy to step off the tourist trail.

-Australians have had an ongoing love affair with Bali and its allure is yet to wear off.
-It might have something to do with luxury beachfront villas that won’t break the bank, banquets laden with fresh local flavours and vibrant street markets that ring out with hundreds of haggling hawkers.
-From ancient temples to artistic retreats, it’s easy to step off the tourist trail in Bali.
-Fringed by a combination of white and black sand beaches and boasting a lush green interior, Bali is blessed with resplendent natural beauty and is also a spiritual heartland boasting some of the richest culture in this part of the world.
-Whether you're lazing on the beaches of Nusa Dua or exploring the temples of Ubud, there's something in Bali for everyone.
+Fringed by a combination of white and black sand beaches and boasting a lush green interior, Bali is blessed with dazzling natural beauty and is a spiritual heartland boasting some of the richest culture in this part of the world.
+Whether you're exploring the temples of Ubud and its surrounding rice fields or simply lazing on the beaches of exclusive Nusa Dua, laid-back Kuta or trendy Seminyak, there's definitely a slice of Bali for everyone.

 Soak up some local culture at…

 - Spectacular Tanah Lot temple

 - An ashram in the Ubud hills

 - A traditional batik factory

 Had your fill of spectacular Seminyak sunsets?
 Head on out to Pura Besakih – Bali’s revered ‘mother temple’ – check out the critters at Ubud’s famous Monkey Forest, or simply pamper yourself in an authentic Balinese spa.
 There’s definitely no shortage of delights on offer at this eclectic island paradise!